NITHINPOLI04/Research-Hub/README.md

 # Research-Hub
-ResearchHub is a web-based platform designed to facilitate research activities within tour college.
+ResearchHub is a web-based platform designed to facilitate research activities within our college.
 It connects students, faculty, and research enthusiasts.